badryadahy/Arabic-Semantic-Similarity-Dataset-ASSD/README.md

 README.txt                             This file.

 Arabic Similarity Dataset.xlsx         Contains pair of sentences and average human evluation.
-Human Evluation.xlsx                   Contains pair of sentences and 7 human opiniones.

 This dataset is available for free download for this field ,please cit this papar (https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9691424&isnumber=9691306)